12 Best Streaming Services for Seniors: Simple Setup & Large Text Options

 Bottom Line

 The right streaming service depends on your needs, budget, and comfort with technology.
-Each option has distinct advantages for older viewers seeking alternatives to expensive cable.
+Each option has distinct advantages for older viewers who want an alternative to expensive cable.

 Free services like Tubi and Pluto TV work well for budget-conscious seniors.
 You'll see ads, but thousands of movies and shows cost nothing.

-Netflix and Hulu remain popular for their large libraries and accessibility features.
-Amazon Prime's Dialog Boost solves a real problem: difficulty hearing dialogue over background noise.
+Netflix and Hulu stay popular for their deep libraries and solid accessibility tools.
+Amazon Prime Video's Dialog Boost tackles a real frustration: hearing the dialogue over a loud soundtrack.

 Live TV services like FuboTV, YouTube TV, and Sling TV recreate the cable experience with more flexibility.
 They cost more than on-demand services but offer familiar channel browsing and live programming.